LearnersGuild/guide/Game_Manual/Levels_and_Roles.md

 Moving up a level is simple: as soon as a player has met **all** of the requirements, they automatically advance.

-Moving back a level is a longer process.
-In order for a player to move back a level, their stats have to drop below the requirement and _stay below_ for two consecutive active cycles.
-When a player in level N drops their stats below the level N requirement, they are "in the red" and they have 2 cycles to move their stats back into compliance with the level N requirements.
+Moving back a level is the same process.
+In order for a player to move back a level, any of the their stats have to drop below the thresholds for that level.

-For example, say Dora is a player at level 2, with an Elo of 1008, cultural health at 89% and team play at 92%.
-Then, at the end of cycle 4, Dora's cultural health dips to 76%.
-She still in level 2, but she is now "in the red".

-If Dora doesn't bring her cultural health back to 80% or above by the end of cycle 6, then she will move back to level 1.
-She will lose her level 2 abilities until her stats are once again good enough to advance to level 2.

 ### Why levels?